FATHIMA-S-DEV/login-signup-system/README.md

 🚀 Features
 🔄 Toggle between Sign In and Sign Up forms

-⚡ Fast development with Vite + React + TypeScript
+⚡ Fast development with React + TypeScript

 🎨 Beautiful UI with Tailwind CSS